Fatah: Elections to Central Committee and Revolutionary Council

 On 9 August 2009, new members of the Central Committee of Fatah and the Revolutionary Council were chosen.
 Delegates voted to fill 18 seats on the 23-seat Central Committee, and 81 seats on the 128-seat Revolutionary Council after a week of deliberations.
 At least 70 new members entered the latter, with 20 seats going to Fatah representatives from the Gaza Strip, 11 seats filled by women (the highest number of votes went to one woman who spent years in Israeli jails for her role in the resistance), four seats went to Christians, and one was filled by a Jewish-born convert to Islam, Uri Davis, the first Jewish-born person to be elected to the Revolutionary Council since its founding in 1958.
 Fatah activists from the Palestinian diaspora were also represented and included Samir Rifai, Fatah's secretary in Syria, and Khaled Abu Usba.

 Elected to the central council was Fadwa Barghouti, the wife of Marwan Barghouti who was serving five life sentences in Israel for his role in terrorist attacks on civilians in Israel during the Second Intifada.

 Reconciliation process with Hamas

 A meeting of the Revolutionary Council was held in Ramallah from 18 to 19 October 2014.
 Many important questions were discussed, including reconciliation with Hamas.
-Opinion was divided on this issue.
+Opinion was divided on the issue.

-2016 7th Congress
+2016: Seventh Congress

 In December 2016, more than 1400 members of Fatah's 7th Congress elected 18 members of the Central Committee and 80 for the Revolutionary Council.
 Six new members were added to the Central Committee while 12 were reelected.
 Outgoing members included Nabil Shaath, Nabil Abu Rudeineh, Zakaria al-Agha and Tayib Abdul Rahim.

+Its leader Abu Ashraf Al-Armoushi and his comrades were killed in the Al-Basateen neighborhood of Ain Al-Helweh camp on 30 July 2023 during fighting.

 Ideology

-Fatah has "Member Party" status at the Socialist International and has "Observer Party" status within the Party of European Socialists.
+Fatah has member status at the Socialist International and observer status within the Party of European Socialists.